 One couple surveyed had saved up £1,500, which they estimated would just about cover the cost of pushchair, cot, car seat, clothing, a month’s worth of nappies and feeding equipment.
 By buying the majority of it second hand, they managed to reduce this amount to only £575.

-Ian Buzer, Managing Director of Preloved said “A couple of years ago, people seemed to enjoy the thrill of spending vast amounts of money during the first few months of their child’s life.
+Ian Buzer, founder of Preloved said “A couple of years ago, people seemed to enjoy the thrill of spending vast amounts of money during the first few months of their child’s life.
 However as babies are only in these items for a very small amount of time, people now seem to be catching on to the fact that you can get absolute bargains in mint condition if you opt to buy second hand.
 People no longer want to waste their hard earned money.

 “This surge of demand is great for all our sellers on Preloved too, as they recoup their costs and clear some space by selling these items once they are no longer required.